You are currently viewing African Black Soap Guide 2025: Benefits, pH & Usage

 Authentic indicators:

-• Color: Brown to dark brown (not pure black)
+• Brown to dark brown (not pure black)

 Red flags for fakes:

-• Artificial fragrance (authentic versions have earthy, nutty scents)
+• Artificial fragrance (authentic has earthy, nutty scent)

 Ingredient Lists & Sourcing